5 Things You Didn't Know About the Role of U.S. Secretary of Education

 Our education system can’t rely on the Department of Education alone.
 We need motivated individuals to help us develop new education ideas and policy.
 Thanks to the advantages of online learning, you can earn an EdD and gain the skills necessary to help advance U.S. education.

 Walden University is an accredited institution offering an online Doctor of Education degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.
-Named for the former secretary of the U.S. Department of Education—Richard W. Riley—The Richard W. Riley College of Education and Leadership is the choice of more than 54,000 students and alumni, including more than 100 State Teachers of the Year.
+Named for the former secretary of the U.S. Department of Education—Richard W. Riley—The Richard W. Riley College of Education and Human Sciences is the choice of more than 54,000 students and alumni, including more than 100 State Teachers of the Year.

 *U.S. Department of Education, About Ed: Overview and Mission Statement, on the internet at https://www2.ed.gov/about/landing.jhtml.